5 Hybrid Fundraiser Ideas for Breast Cancer Awareness Month

 • Spread the word on social media and through well-placed posters displaying a QR code that directs to your fundraising event site or class scheduler so that people can easily donate to reserve their spot.

-3. Sell the Goods—Baked Goods, That Is.
+3. Sell the (baked) goods

 The basics of hosting this kind of hybrid breast cancer fundraiser are below: